kristopolous/music-explorer/readme.md

+# Music-Explorer

-A set of tools for exploring archiving music surrounding the following:
+A set of tools for exploring/archiving music surrounding youtube-dl and mpv.

- * youtube-dl
- * mpv

-There's also a way to navigate and control that uses tmux, notion, and a usb foot pedal, really.
+There's also a way to navigate and control the music that uses tmux, notion, and a usb foot pedal, really.
 You should have id3v2 and amixer if you want to do that one.

-Eventually this intends to be rewritten using SQLite and url references instead of downloading the assets (as currently happen).
+Eventually this intends to be rewritten using a SQLite backend (instead of the file system as a DB which is the current approach) and url references instead of downloading the assets (as currently happen).

 The system is currently based around bandcamp ... downloading entire labels from bandcamp.
 I know what you're saying "that sounds shady." --- I've actually spent 300% more buying music on bandcamp month over month than I did before because this tool exposes artists to me for me to buy.